kvasilopoulos/transx/README.md

 -   The input and the output will always be a numeric vector
 -   The output retains the same length as the input
--   Uses a filling logic, where `fill` and `fill_fun` are used to keep the length of vector identical
+-   Uses a filling logic, where `fill` is used to keep the length of vector identical

-Additionally,
+Optional,

--   `na.rm  = TRUE` is the default when needed
+-   `na.rm`: Which sets`na.rm  = TRUE` by default when needed to.
+-   `keep.attrs`: Which after manipulations the new series would retain the same attributes.
--   Display informative message for the transformation procedure.
+-   `display`: Display informative message for the transformation procedure.

 ## Installation